ImMattDavison/CashHook-Patreon/README.md

 ## What is CashHook?

-CashHook is a simple to use and swift setup webhook tool for Ko-Fi, BuyMeACoffee and Patreon.
+CashHook is a simple to use and swift setup webhook tool for the top creator donation platforms.
 CashHook is a project built for MLH event - The Hackconomist.
 CashHook was made with the intention of making it easier for creators to make sure their community and monetary supporters feel recognised for what they do.

 ## How do I use it?